jknight/DotNet.Config/README.md

 ## About

-DotNet.Config is a small and powerful configuration library for .NET.
+DotNet.Config is a small and powerful configuration library for .NET originally inspired by Java's config.properties.

 If you're looking for a quick and painless way to put your configuration settings in a simple name/value formate text file, and load them up easily, then this is for you.